The Monk, the Butcher and the Incredible Origins of Deep Counting

 Seen this way, the individual ego becomes a canvas on which a painting of creation becomes possible.
 This is a point of departure from all those philosophies which tell us that nothing but misery arises from the ego.
 Such philosophies, though wonderful and important in our lives, can sometimes get us trapped in monastic bias: conflating distinction avoidance with freedom.

 In some shape or form, such philosophies get us to practice breaking through distinctions and seeing beyond them.
 This is essential in order to touch a deeper reality.
 It can also have the unfortunate side-effect of distinction avoidance, where we start thinking that distinctions create bondage, and are therefore to be avoided or not taken seriously.
 After all, they are a product of our minds, right?
-When trapped in the monastic bias, we can miss the basic essence of freedom — that it can only find expression through the ‘bonds’ we create for ourselves.
+When trapped in monastic bias, we can miss the basic essence of freedom — that it can only find expression through the ‘bonds’ we create for ourselves.
+Only the free can make commitments!
 To transcend monastic bias, we must allow for distinctions to hold the possibility of the impossible — to take us beyond their limitations.

 When we stumble onto wholeness or nothingness through our distinctions, that is when we find beauty and meaning.

 Tagore takes on monastic bias through his powerful poem, “I” (or “Ami” in Bengali).